 It was reported by the newspapers that, on the issue of visibility, Deputy Garda Commissioner Anne Marie McMahon said that “so far in 2022, 25 pedestrians have been killed on Irish roads, the vast majority of whom were not wearing high visibility clothing or carrying a light.”

 This is quite the example of victim blaming — how many of the 25 pedestrians were killed in day or night?
-How many in poor or good visibility conditions?
+How many were in poor or good visibility conditions?
 How many examples even in poor visibility would high-vis or a light have changed?

 Rather than victim blaming, the Deputy Garda Commissioner could look closer to home — such as the recently confirmed news that the number of Gardaí on road policing duty has declined by 5% in two years while accident deaths up 14%.